hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 - :ref:`number of nodes and cores <nodes and ppn>`, and
 - :ref:`memory <pmem>`.

-Additional specifications may be required to :ref:`accomodate hardware details <specifying node properties>`.
+Additional specifications may be required to :ref:`accommodate hardware details <specifying node properties>`.